 1. The price can be set too high.

-Since this pricing strategy doesn't take competitor prices into consideration, there's a risk that your selling price is too high.
-This could result in a loss of sales if consumers choose to do business with a competitor with lower prices.
+Since this pricing strategy doesn't consider competitor prices, there's a risk that your selling price is too high.
+This could result in a loss of sales if consumers choose to do business with a lower-priced competitor.

 2. There's no guarantee all costs will be covered.

-3. There isn't an incentive to operate efficiently.
+3. There isn't any incentive to operate efficiently.